tom-seddon/beeb_test_os/README.md

 For a BBC B+, there are no regions, as one set of ICs covers all of memory.
 All 64 KB of main memory is always tested.

-On Master, the following regions can be tested:
+On Master 128 or Master Compact, the following regions can be tested:

 - `A` - all 128 KB of memory.
 This is the region tested by the ordinary memory test